| |

 Columbia Gorge Bakery (White Salmon / Hood River)

-If you find yourself out near Hood River, there’s a great 100% gluten free bakery across the river in White Salmon that you should definitely pay a visit to.
-We’ve stopped here multiple times, and while the baked goods aren’t quite at the same level as some of the Portland bakeries, it’s a good option to have out in the Gorge.
+We’ve stopped at Columbia Gorge Bakery multiple times, and while the baked goods aren’t quite at the same level as some of the Portland bakeries, it’s a good option to have out in the Gorge.

-Bierly Brewing (McMinnville
+Bierly Brewing (McMinnville)

 Kyra’s Bakeshop (Lake Oswego)